 Later, I only conference with students who are struggling.
 It takes a lot less time.
 If several students are struggling with the same skill, I can meet with them all at once for a little mini lesson.

 When I meet with individual or small groups of students, I like to give them one goal to focus on.
 The entire rubric can be overwhelming for some students.
 Having one goal can help them to practice a needed skill.
-I will give them a goal and then ask they they underline evidence of their goal in their next reading response.
+I will give them a goal and then ask they they underline evidence of their goal in their next responding to texts practice.
 They are proving to me and themselves that they are meeting their goal.
 This strategy has helped my lowest readers and writers to be successful on reading response activities.

 You can grab my goal setting sheet for FREE by clicking HERE.